Old Crow Flats

 Old Crow Flats (Van Tat in the Gwichʼin language) is a 6170 km² wetland complex in northern Yukon, Canada along the Old Crow River.
 It is north of the Arctic Circle and south of the Beaufort Sea, and is nearly surrounded by mountains.

 Site

-The site is protected by the Yukon Wildlife Ordinance and Migratory Birds Convention Act.
+The site is protected by the Yukon Wildlife Ordinance and Canada's Migratory Birds Convention Act.
 It was identified as part of the International Biological Program inventory, and was designated a wetland of international importance via the Ramsar Convention on May 24, 1982.

 The habitat is an important breeding area for aquatic mammals and peregrine falcons, is used for summer moulting by waterfowl, and is an autumn staging site for various species of birds.
 For these reasons, it is considered an Important Bird Area.

 Per the Vuntut Gwitchin Final Agreement, the southern extent of Old Crow Flats (approximately 7,785 km^{2}) is classified as a Special Management Area by the Yukon Government; the northern portion is now part of Vuntut National Park.
 Old Crow Flats contains more than 2,000 ponds and marshes.